A structural engineer makes drawings and calculations for a Chimney Breast Removal

 Finally, once you've removed your chimney, you'll need to repair the floor where the breast was - this also takes planning and involves more costs.

-Once your structural engineer's proposal has been approved, all work must be carried out to the approved designs, and the local building control officer must be invited to inspect the work carried out.
+Once your structural engineer's proposal has received approval, all work must be carried out precisely according to the approved designs.
+Your local building control officer must be invited to inspect the work as it progresses and upon completion.
 The local Building Control Office will, upon satisfactory completion of the work, issue a completion certificate.

-You should safely keep the building control completion certificate for your chimney removal with the deeds/Land Registry documents for your property so that it is available for any remortgage or sale.
+You must safely keep the building control completion certificate for your chimney removal with your property's deeds or Land Registry documents.
+This certificate is crucial for any future remortgage or sale of your property.

 What permission do you need to remove a chimney?

-Do you need building regs to remove chimney breast?
+Do you need building regs to remove the chimney breast?

 Your Structural Engineer has to abide by the Building Regulations 2010 regarding chimney breast removal - and these, as stated, entail at least one inspection from a local Building Control officer - to ensure compliance regarding the following: